-7.25 As well as the requirements above, the auditor should say if they observed anything during the audit that could indicate that the GoO request information isn't accurate.
+- 7.24.
+As well as the requirements above, the auditor should say if they observed anything during the audit that could indicate that the GoO request information isn't accurate.
 This statement will be made as part of the conclusions and qualifications the auditor is required to express as a result of the audit.
-See the conclusions and

-- qualifications section below for how this information needs to be provided within the report. - 7.26 If the auditor feels that the information is not accurate, they should make recommendations to the supplier.
-The auditor should then consider the implications of these inaccuracies (ie whether to include a qualification in the report).
-If a qualification isn't needed (the audit conclusion is unaffected) these recommendations should be included in the written report in the relevant remarks section.
+See the conclusions and qualifications section below for how this information needs to be provided within the report. - 7.25.
+If the auditor feels that the information is not accurate, they should make recommendations to the supplier.
+The auditor should then consider the implications of these inaccuracies (i.e. whether to include a qualification in the report).
+If a qualification is not needed (the audit conclusion is unaffected) these recommendations should be included in the written report in the relevant remarks section.